-The classification of risk and the associated credit rating for Siemens Bank customers play a key role in the process for granting loans, assessing new business and determining the internal risk capital requirement.
-Siemens Bank has a number of rating procedures at its disposal for determining customer credit ratings.
-The rating procedures are based on the attributes of the different customer groups and on specific product features; for example, there are separate criteria for determining ratings in connection with project finance entities.
+The classification of risk and the associated credit rating for Siemens Bank customers play a key role in the process for The lending portfolio is managed using an integrated granting loans, assessing new business and determining approach comprising management of expected and unexthe internal risk capital requirement.
+Siemens Bank has a pected losses, procedures for early detection of risk, stressnumber of rating procedures at its disposal for determining testing procedures and a comprehensive assessment customer credit ratings.
+The rating procedures are based approach of new business. on the attributes of the different customer groups and on specific product features; for example, there are separate criteria for determining ratings in connection with project Expected loss finance entities.
 Rating procedures are based on statistically validated models and are optimized on an ongoing basis.
-Regular backtesting forms the core of this optimization process in order to ensure that the Bank achieves the best possible level of forecast quality and discriminatory power within its rating procedures.
+To determine the expected loss, the Bank forecasts the Regular backtesting forms the core of this optimization average loss it expects based on the current credit rating process in order to ensure that the Bank achieves the best and the current expected recovery rate for each and every possible level of forecast quality and discriminatory power borrower.
+The expected loss is a key figure in portfolio within its rating procedures. analysis and a key input variable for pricing new business.
+When determining risk as part of the portfolio analysis, Siemens Bank has defined ten rating classes to enable it the expected loss is calculated for a period of one year; the to achieve a meaningful differentiation between credit ratmaturity of the exposure is used for the purpose of pricing ings.
+There are up to three further subclasses within each new business.

-Siemens Bank has defined ten rating classes to enable it to achieve a meaningful differentiation between credit ratings.
-There are up to three further subclasses within each rating class (e.g., 3+, 3, 3-).
+rating class (e.g., 3+, 3, 3-).
 This system therefore consists of a total of 19 different credit rating categories overall.
 The rating categories can be reconciled with external credit ratings using a conversion table.
-If credit ratings are available from an external provider in any particular instance, these external ratings can be used as an input for a credit rating procedure.
-All external credit ratings used by the Bank in its risk classification procedures are obtained exclusively from S&P, Fitch or Moody's.
-Even if an external credit rating is used, Siemens Bank still carries out a credit rating analysis using its own knowledge and information.
-Credit rating classes 1 to 7 are used for unproblematic customers.
+If credit ratings are available from an external provider in any particular instance, these